dharmab/skyeye/README.md

 ### Is this ready?

-No- but stay tuned!
-Progress is speeding up.

-I work on it about one night a week.
-At this rate I hope it will be ready later in 2024.
+No- but it will be soon!
+I am anticipating to begin testing with friends' servers within the next few months and a general availability release by winter 2024-2025.

 Current status: